Shashlik (TV series)

 Shashlik is a Pakistani comedy-drama sitcom which was written by Sarmad Khoosat, directed by Jawad Bashir and Khoosat.
 It was aired on Pakistan Television Corporation from 2001 to 2002.
 The main cast includes Khoosat, Nadia Afgan, Mandana Zaidi and Nasreen Qureshi.
 It was directorial as well as the acting debut of the Khoosat.

 Overview

-The plot revolves around Cheeku who is not so manly, and his dynamics with her cousins who live in his house, Mishi, Munni, Kammo and Chunni.
+The plot revolves around Cheeku who is not so manly, and his dynamics with her cousins who live in his house, Mishi, Munni, Chunni and his neighbour Kammo.
 The sitcom also contains several situational songs.